kenvantilburg/solar-basin-dynamics/README.md

 # solar-basin-dynamics

-Code repository for the paper **Orbital Dynamics of Solar Basin Particles** by Cara Giovanetti, Robert Lasenby, and Ken Van Tilburg.
+Code repository for the paper **Orbital Dynamics of the Solar Basin** by Cara Giovanetti, Robert Lasenby, and Ken Van Tilburg.

 ## Abstract